d4hines/window-alm/src/rectangles.alm.md

     ```
 1. Coordinates:

-    A rectangle has two coordinates, X, and Y, which together locate its top
+    A rectangle has two coordinates, X, and Y, which together locate its top-left
-    left corner on the desktop plane.
+    corner on the desktop plane.
     ```
     total coordinate : rectangles x axes -> integers
     ```